 What to expect during your counseling appointment

 - Counseling appointments will be available in person, over the phone, and through online video meetings.
 You will be given a choice when scheduling your appointment.
-Please note: not all counselors will be available for in-person appointments.

 - If you choose a phone appointment, at the time of your appointment, you will see a call come to your phone with the area code 714.
 Please know that it is your counselor calling you, and you should accept the call.

 - Once the counselor begins the appointment, your counselor may suggest connecting through Zoom for your counseling appointment.
 You can choose to have your camera on or off during the session.